Nemanja Radoja: Vojvodina

-La Liga and Sporting Kansas City
+Celta

 In August 2014, Radoja signed a five-year contract with La Liga club Celta de Vigo.
 He made his debut for the club on 24 August, playing the last three minutes in a 3–1 home victory against Getafe.

 Radoja did not make any appearance during the entire 2018–19 season after he expressed his desire to play in the Premier League and refused a contract renewal from Celta.

+Levante

-On 21 August 2019, he signed three-year contract with another La Liga club Levante as a free agent.
+On 21 August 2019, Radoja signed three-year contract with another La Liga club Levante as a free agent.

+Sporting Kansas City

 Radoja signed for Major League Soccer club Sporting Kansas City on 26 October 2022.
 Following the 2025 season, Kansas City opted to release him from the club.

+Cultural Leonesa

+On 13 February 2026, Radoja returned to Spain and signed for Cultural Leonesa in Segunda División.

+Iraklis

+On 12 August 2026, Radoja signed for Iraklis on a free transfer.

 International career

 Radoja played for Serbia under-18 and under-19 teams.
 He was a member of under-19's at the 2012 UEFA European Under-19 Football Championship, playing regularly.
 Radoja received his first call-up to the Serbian senior team for the 2018 FIFA World Cup qualification matches against Moldova and Austria in October 2016.
 He made his debut in a friendly match against Ukraine the same year on 15 November.